oldbettie/price-tracker-web/README.md

 ### Dev log.

-(29/04/23)
+(29/04/23) Version 0.0.1
 - Created the project.
 - Removed default files.
-- setup basic page layout for landing page
+- setup basic page layout for landing page.
-- add basic Github actions file
+- add basic Github actions file.
-- lock main branch to pull requests only
+- lock main branch to pull requests only.
+- purchased the domain name.
+- setup the s3 bucket and linked it all together.

+(29/04/23) Version 0.0.2
+- Integrate mailchimp for email list.
+- Integrate cloudfront and route 53 for domain name.
+- (server-update)
+    - Version 0.0.1 of the server is running every 6 hours to pull data for a list of products.
+    - Setup the database to store the product data.